soneyahossain/hcc-gap-recommender/README.md

 # hcc-gap-recommender

+The following instructions have been tested on Ubuntu 20.

 To run HCC, you will need to install both Java JDK 1.7 and JDK 1.8

 Once this is done, update the Java-related environment variables in the file `experiments/setenv`